CryoByte33/steam-deck-utilities/README.md

 ### Simple

 [Download this link](https://raw.githubusercontent.com/CryoByte33/steam-deck-utilities/main/InstallCryoUtilities.desktop)
-to your desktop (right click and save file) on your Steam Deck, then double-click it.
+to your desktop (right click and save file) on your Steam Deck, remove the `.download` from the end of the file name, then double-click it.

 This will install the program, create desktop icons, and create menu entries.